dimichgh/orka/README.md

 };
 ```

-You can also map task output to another task input
+You can also map task output to another task input (mapped dependency)
 ```javascript
 var plan = {
     A: {